dickyha/tvlk-appsec-ctf-hidden/README.md

-# tvlk-appsec-ctf-hidden
-Can you find the secrets here?
+Can You find the hidden secret?